tytydraco/yessleep/out/A_dead_boy_has_been_hunting_me_down_my_whole_life_On_my_18th_birthday_I_finally_understand_why.md

 Aunt May nodded at me, her lips forming a proud smile.
 She stood up, and was handed a sacrificial knife.

 Climbing into the swimming pool herself, she strode over to Wren.

 The boy slumped to the floor, trembling, his knees against his chest.

-Aunt May grabbed him by the hair, forcing his head up, and slicing the blade across his throat.
+Aunt May grabbed him by the hair, forcing his head up, and sliced the blade across his throat.

 His eyes flicked to me, and I swore, he smiled.